antgon/microdaq/README.md

     utime.sleep_ms(500)
 ```

-Running `python microdaq.py` on the "master" computer and clicking "play" button shows in real time the data from the microcontroller.
+Running `python microdaq.py` on the "master" computer and clicking "play" button shows in real time the data.
 In this example the y-axis units are volts (as established in the micropython code above when adc values are converted to voltage before printing).

 ![One signal](img/one_signal.png)

 ### Example 2

 More that one signal can be plotted simultaneously by just setting the microcontroller to print more than one value as needed.
-In this example, one (analog) thermometer was connected (adc pin 28) to the same Raspberry Pico as above.
+In this example, one (analog) thermometer was connected to adc pin 28 in the same Raspberry Pico as above.
 The micropython code is now:

 ```python
 from machine import ADC